How to improve your EPC rating

 3

-Use our checker to see if government schemes will fund your improvements.
+Use the checker to see if government schemes will fund your improvements.

 4

-After improvements, commission a new assessment to confirm your improved rating.
+After improvements, commission a new EPC assessment to confirm your improved rating.

 Check if government grants will fund your improvements — many homeowners pay nothing.